kyma-project/kyma/docs/04-operation-guides/troubleshooting/sec-02-certificates-gardener.md

   Error during the installation
   </summary>

-1. Make sure the domain name provided in the `net-global-overrides` ConfigMap is proper and it meets the Gardener requirements.
+1. Make sure the domain name <!--provided in the`net-global-overrides` ConfigMap - wywalic bo sa dwa sposoby i chemy byc bardziej general--> is proper and it meets the Gardener requirements.
 2. Check if the `istio-ingressgateway` Service in the `istio-system` Namespace contains proper annotations:

     ```yaml